keithalpichi/keithalpichi.github.io/_posts/2016-11-11-developer-bootcamp-research-review.md

 On Monday November 7th 2016 I received an email from Hackreactor informing me I got into their on-site immersive 12-week program.
 Two months prior I didn't even consider applying to any local bootcamps.

-In this article I'd like to explain why I decided to apply to local bootcamps, an overview and criticism of two of them, how I prepared for their intensive interviews and my experience with the interviews itself.
+In this article I'd like to explain why I decided to apply to local bootcamps, an overview and criticism of two of them, how I prepared for their intensive interviews and my experience with the interviews themselves.

 At the end of the article I explain which one I chose as well as some advice about choosing one yourself.